Everybody's Changing: Island single

 The 2004 version of "Everybody's Changing", re-recorded during the Heliocentric sessions of winter 2003, is Keane's second major-label release during the Hopes and Fears campaign.

 The single was released on 3 May 2004, a week before the album, and it reached number four on the UK Singles Chart, selling about 25,000 copies.
 The song also reached the top 10 in Denmark, France and Italy; it is the band's highest-charting song in all three countries.
 There were also pocket CDs with two songs and polyphonic ringtones, as well as alternative versions for France, the Netherlands and Germany.

 The enhanced CD includes the UK videoclip and wallpapers.
 This single was only released in Europe and Australia.

 Music videos

 There are three videos for this song.

 International version

 Keane are playing in a white room, and proceed to change into other persons.
 Most of the persons they change into are easily recognizable archetypes from cultures around the world.
-These include a basketball player, a Japanese geisha, a military soldier, a doctor in a white lab coat, a female bodybuilder, a young female gymnast, an Aboriginal Australian tribesman, a British police woman, a Boy Scout, an Inuit man, a Ballet dancer and a homeless man.
+These include a Japanese geisha, a doctor in a white lab coat, a British policewoman, a Ballet dancer (Rice-Oxley), a basketball player, a Girl Guide, an Inuk man, a military soldier (Hughes), a homeless man, a female bodybuilder, an Aboriginal Australian tribesman and a young female gymnast (Chaplin).